AutomotiveNegotiation2/2022-C2-AI-ComPression/README.md

 ### version
 - version 1.0.0
  - CAN Compression and Lidar Compression
+   - CAN Compression : Dzip, Lidar Compression : Voxelization